navanthiga/Navanthiga/README.md

 I'm open to working on:
 - 🧠 AI/ML and EdTech Projects
-- 🌐 Full Stack Development
+- 🌐 Full Stack Developments
-- 🛠️ Open Source Contributions
 - 🏆 Hackathons & Competitions

 ---